what is a color wheel?

 - Paint the parts of an object that turn away from the viewer with cooler colors.

-We painted cooler and darker colors on the edge of the mangoes to show them turning away from our view.
+Cooler and darker colors on the edge of the mangoes show them turning away from our view.

-But you say red and orange are both warm colors.
+But you say, yellow, orange and red are all warm colors.
 You

-If the edge has bright light shining on it, you won't paint it darker, but still paint it cooler to show it is turning away.
+If the edge has bright light shining on it, you won't paint it darker.
+But still paint it cooler to show it turning away.

 - Use a warm and cool version of each of the six basic colors of the color wheel.

 These are the natural colors found in the rainbow.

 When you include a warm and cool version of the six basic colors, it is easier to mix additional colors.

 Using a limited palette of the primary colors (yellow, red and blue) is a great way to learn about color.